 A Variable Annuity is an insurance product with an investment feature.
 In other words, it is keeping the risk and increasing the fees- the two points of retirement income planning that should be reduced to a minimum.
 But now, in the current world market, I consider them the least effective annuity, especially for retirement income planning.

-I always advise to double check with your Variable Annuity Company and ask about each fee, not just the 1.00% to 1.50% charged by your broker.
+I always advise you to double-check with your variable annuity company and ask about each fee, not just the 1.00% to 1.50% charged by your broker.